Matt Hamill: Independent promotions

 After his stint in WSOF, Hamill began fighting for various independent promotions.

 Hamill faced Rameau Thierry Sokoudjou on May 21, 2016, at Venator FC3: Palhares vs. Meek in Italy.
 He lost the fight via knockout in the first round.

 Hamill next faced Julian Marquez on October 14, 2016, at Combate Americas: Empire Rising.
 He lost the fight via TKO in the first round.

 Following a four-fight losing streak, Hamill earned his first win in over four years when he faced fellow UFC veteran Luiz Cané at Fight 2 Night 2 on April 28, 2017, in Brazil.
 He won the fight via knockout in the first round.

-Hamill then faced Chris Birchler at Maverick MMA 6, and won by split decision.
+Hamill then faced Chris Birchler at Maverick MMA 6 on April 14, 2018, and won by split decision.
+This would mark his last professional fight to date.

-Personal life

-Hamill is divorced and has a daughter from the marriage.
-Hamill and his longtime girlfriend Brittany Houck were engaged to be married in May 2008.
+Other media

 Hamill is the subject of a 2010 movie entitled The Hammer about his early life and wrestling career.
 Originally set to star Eben Kostbar, it was criticized by the deaf community for featuring a non-deaf actor; however, Hamill himself supported the casting of Kostbar due to his wrestling experience and the fact that Kostbar is fluent in American Sign Language.
-However, Kostbar withdrew from starring, feeling it would be more appropriate for a member of the deaf community to take the role.

-Deaf actor Russell Harvard was chosen as the final choice to voice Hamill.
-The movie was produced by Joseph McKelheer and Eben Kostbar and was directed by Oren Kaplan.
+However, Kostbar withdrew from starring, feeling it would be more appropriate for a deaf actor to take the role, which was finally given to deaf actor Russell Harvard.
+The movie was produced by Joseph McKelheer and Eben Kostbar, and was directed by Oren Kaplan.

+Personal life

+Hamill has a daughter from his first marriage.
+He married longtime girlfriend Brittany Houck in May 2008.
+Through his marriage with Houck, Hamill has two children.

+On January 4, 2025 it was reported that Hamill got powerful hearing aids and is able to hear for the first time in 41 years.